joelrbarnett/MHDM/README.md

 - metrics.m
 - plotFigsOsher.m

 Images are stored in the folders under the "Additive" main folder.
 The subfolders describe the contents.
+All remaining files and folders are for the AA model with TV(log(u)) penalty term, which is incomplete at the moment.